 This can be a serious problem with consequences for both your hearing and your mental health.
 After all, there are many ways in which bass contributes to the overall noise pollution.
 In fact, bass may even be one of the biggest culprits responsible for overall noise pollution.
 If you’re someone who lives in a bigger city, you may already be suffering from its negative effects.

 However, most of us still don’t want to go through the hassle of trying to convince our neighbors to be quieter.
 So, we’re left with thinking of ways to prevent deep bass noise from ever reaching our apartments.
 In this article, you’ll see a short list of things that will help alleviate this type of outside noise.
 But first, you can read some more about what bass noise is, and how it reaches your home.

-Is Bass Noise Hard to Stop?
+Why Is Low-Frequency Bass Noise So Hard to Stop?